http://www.burtonsys.com/cholesterol.html

 Very inexpensive OTC, except for a pricey extended release prescription form called

 Niaspan.
-However, niacin is dangerous.
+Beware, niacin is dangerous.
 The theraputic dose of niacin is similar to

 the toxic dose, and it should never be used for lipid improvement except under the